stevensaito/Password-breaker---3171/README.md

 - We will have a database that will store usernames and passwords
 - We will create a crack for zip folders and individual files
 - Looking into Kivy for the GUI or Tkinter
+- Have program determine what crack to use depending on file type (Essential) Manual Input ATM
+- Single script cracks both PDF and Zip files

 HOW TO RUN IN KALI LINUX
 - Make sure to change the directory (cd) to the directory holding the pdfcrack.py file